The Simple Magic of Investing in a Three-Fund Portfolio

 • Total Bond Market Fund (VBTLX) – 20%

-The three-fund portfolio is one of the more famous “lazy portfolios” but you’ve probably heard of others like Scott Burns’ Couch Potato portfolio or Rick Ferri’s Lazy portfolio or his “Core Four” portfolio.
+The three-fund portfolio is the more famous “lazy portfolio” but you’ve probably heard of others like Scott Burns’ Couch Potato portfolio or Rick Ferri’s Lazy portfolio or his “Core Four” portfolio.
 They’re great names but fundamentally the same idea – a small number of low-cost index funds with minimal (or no) overlap.

-Rick Ferri’s Core Four consists of the three-fund portfolio plus a Vanguard REIT Index Fund (VGSLX).
+Rick Ferri’s Core Four comprises the three-fund portfolio plus a Vanguard REIT Index Fund (VGSLX).

-Then there’s the ever popular Ray Dalio All-Weather Portfolio that offers a different approach – an asset allocation that seeks to offer a positive return in all types of markets.
+Then there’s the ever-popular Ray Dalio All-Weather Portfolio that offers a different approach – an asset allocation seeking a positive return in all types of markets.
 This one is less “lazy” than others as it has a mix of five asset classes:

 • 30% in U.S. stocks